 WHEN ARE THE APPRENTICE TEACHER WORKSHOPS?

-Workshops take place on Zoom at the beginning of the Fall, Winter and Spring terms.
+Workshops take place at the beginning of the Fall, Winter and Spring terms.

-First-time applicants must attend the Orientation session on Zoom.
+First-time applicants must attend the Orientation session.
 Please contact the Language Program Director Prof. A. Rakova at email@example.com.